 Alcohol is a legal and easily obtainable substance in the United States.
 The degree of accessibility that the public has to alcohol, causes many people to underestimate the serious consequences associated with the substance.
 Although many people are able to enjoy an occasional drink without it negatively influencing their lives, alcoholism is a disorder that impacts millions of people each and every year.
 Once an alcohol dependence has formed, it often takes the help of trained professionals for an individual to overcome this potentially life-threatening disorder.

 It is important for an alcoholic to seek medical attention from a professional detox treatment center when attempting to discontinue alcohol consumption.
 Alcohol detox should never be carried out on one’s own, as alcoholism is known to cause dangerous and severe withdrawal symptoms, which can be both physically and psychologically distressing.
-In some cases, acute symptoms of alcohol withdrawal can result in death, and therefore, medical professionals must oversee the detoxification process.
-At Restore Alcohol Detox Rehab LA, we specialize in medical detox and ongoing treatment for alcohol dependence.
-Our certified team of staff monitors each client 24 hours a day, 7 days a week during the detoxification phase, in order to manage alcohol withdrawal symptoms and ensure the safety of our clients.
+In some cases, acute symptoms of alcohol withdrawal can result in death, and therefore, addiction professionals must oversee the detoxification process.
+At Restore Alcohol Detox Rehab LA, we attend to your needs and offer trusted supervision during the course of withdrawal.
+Our certified team of clinical staff monitors each client 24 hours a day, 7 days a week during the detoxification phase, in order to manage alcohol withdrawal symptoms through therapeutic activity and ensure the safety of our clients.
 At Restore, you can be sure that you are receiving the highest quality of care for your needs, as we specialize in treating alcohol dependence.

 In the early stages of alcohol detox, severe withdrawal symptoms, such as seizures, can occur over the first few days.
 Mild to moderate symptoms of alcohol withdrawal subside after about a week, and commonly include: